dacash-official/sentinel/README.md

     * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

-### 4. Test the Configuration

-Test the config by running all tests from the sentinel folder you cloned into

-    $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with dashd and the installation is complete
+If you run it as root (mot recommended), the path could be /root/sentinel.

 ## Configuration

-An alternative (non-default) path to the `dash.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `dacash.conf` file can be specified in `sentinel.conf`:

-    dash_conf=/path/to/dash.conf
+    dacash_conf=/path/to/dacash.conf

 ## Troubleshooting